patrickoser/social-app/README.md

     When optimizing the performance of the project use Chrome Devtools/react dev tools to pinpoint where the performance issues are originating from. 'useMemo' should help with some slower components that use 'useEffect' so that they don't rerender needlessly.

+    Add ability to view site as a guest so people can check the functionality of the site.

 Currently:
     Add Nav bar to Settings/Contact page.